roolebo/tianocore.github.io/EDK-II-Release-Notes.md

    in order to support the new working scheme.
 Lastly, please note that the PEIMs involved here will be executed during S3 resume.
 As a result, they may not be compressed, so there will be an impact to the image size.

+6. Unused tool chain VS2003~VS2005, GCC44~GCC47, ELFGCC/UNIXGCC/CYGGCC, DDK3790, MYTOOLS
+   are removed.
+Please use the latest VS2015 or GCC5 as the default tool chain.